Real Estate CRM Software Manager Assistant

 That’s for programs that keep everything fully up-to-date with all the information well-managed and centralized.

-That means per agent, a CRM Manager Virtual Assistant might spend anywhere from 30 minutes – 1 hour per workday:
+That means per agent, a CRM Manager Virtual Assistant might spend anywhere from 30 minutes – to 1 hour per workday:

 - keeping everything up to date,